wp-plugins/sf-move-login/readme.txt

 == Changelog ==

+= 2.0 =

+* 2015/02/22
+* Most of the plugin has been rewritten.
+* New: you don't need my framework Noop to have a settings page anymore (yes, you can uninstall it if it's not used elsewhere). ᕙ(⇀‸↼‶)ᕗ The bad news is there are no settings import/export/history anymore (and it won't come back).
+Make sure your settings are ok after upgrading.
+* New: the plugin disable some WordPress native redirections to administration area and login page.
+For example, **http://example.com/dashboard/** was leading to **http://example.com/wp-admin/**.
+This should solve a bunch of bugs.
+* New: the rewrite rules for nginx servers are now provided in the plugin settings page as information.
+Thank you [Willy Bahuaud](https://profiles.wordpress.org/willybahuaud/).
+* Improvement: bugfix for IIS servers.
+* Improvement: better French translations.
+* Bugfix: fix double slash in network site url (used for lostpassword).

 = 1.1.4 =

 * 2014/04/28
 * Plugins can now add their own action to Move Login more easily with the filter `sfml_additional_slugs`.
-Even without doing anything, Move Login handle custom actions added by other plugins, but the URL can't be customisable.
-Now, these plugins can add a new input field to let users change this new URL, and it's very simple.
+Even without doing anything, Move Login handle custom actions added by other plugins, but the url can't be customisable.
+Now, these plugins can add a new input field to let users change this new url, and it's very simple.
-* Side note: I've just released a new version for my framework Noop (1.0.7).
+* Side note: I've just released a new version for my framework Noop (1.0.6).
 Now you can import and export your settings via a file, see the new tab in the "Help" area.

 = 1.1.3 =